Ramsey numbers of trees and unicyclic graphs versus fans: Introduction

 Given two graphs $H$ and $K$, the generalized Ramsey number $R(H, K)$ is the smallest positive integer $n$ such that for any graph $G$ with $n$ vertices, either $G$ contains $H$ as a subgraph or the complement $\overline{G}$ of $G$ contains $K$ as a subgraph.
 When both $H$ and $K$ are complete graphs, $R(H, K)$ is the classical Ramsey number.
 Because classical Ramsey numbers are difficult to determine, Chv\'{a}tal and Harary proposed to study generalized Ramsey numbers of graphs other than complete graphs through a series of papers in 1972 and 1973 \cite{chvatal1972generalized1, chvatal1972generalized2, chvatal1973generalized}.

 Generalized Ramsey numbers have since been well studied for a variety of graphs, including trees and fans.
 Chv\'{a}tal determined the Ramsey number of trees versus complete graphs, showing that $R(T_n, K_m) = (n - 1)(m - 1) + 1$ for positive integers $m$ and $n$ \cite{chvatal1977tree}.
 Burr, Erd\H{o}s, Faudree, Rousseau and Schelp determined the Ramsey number of large trees versus odd cycles, showing that $R(T_n, C_m) = 2n - 1$ for odd $m \ge 3$ and $n \ge 756 m^{10}$ \cite{burr1982ramsey}.
+Recently, we showed this result is also true for smaller trees satisfying $n \ge 25m$ \cite{brennan2016}.
 Salman and Broersma determined the Ramsey number of paths versus fans, finding $R(P_n, F_m)$ for various ranges of $n$ and $m$ \cite{salman2006path}.
 Shi determined the Ramsey number of cycles versus fans, showing that $R(C_n, F_m) = 2n - 1$ for all $n > 3m$ \cite{shi2010ramsey}.
 In \cite{li1996fan}, Li and Rousseau proved an upper bound on the Ramsey number of fans versus complete graphs, showing

 A survey of Ramsey numbers and related lower bounds can be found in \cite{radziszowski1994small}.

 There have also been general lower bounds shown to hold for Ramsey numbers.
 In 1981, Burr proved the following lower bound in terms of the chromatic number $\chi(G)$ of a graph $G$ and its chromatic surplus $s(G)$ -- the minimum number of vertices in a color class over all proper vertex colorings of $G$ using $\chi(G)$ colors.